The significance of Trump's victory edit

 Before the campaign began, there were substantial obstacles to a Harris victory.
 First the Democratic Party had controlled the presidency for 12 of the last 16 years, the longest period of near one-party dominance since the New Deal nearly a century ago.
 Second, the 2024 election occurred during an anti-incumbent surge in other democratic countries, including Britain, France, Japan, South Africa, and South Korea.
 This tide has replaced what Francis Fukuyama identified, following the dissolution of the Soviet Union, as the end of history.

 Third, the impact of the Covid pandemic cannot be overestimated.
 It began when Trump was president.
 According to public health experts, his neglect and denial of its gravity contributed to causing several hundred thousand avoidable deaths.
-When Biden replaced Trump, his administration, of which vice president Harris is a key member, sponsored extraordinarily ambitious measure that enabled the U.S. to become a world leader in controlling the pandemic.
+When Biden replaced Trump, his administration, of which vice president Harris is a key member, sponsored extraordinarily ambitious measures enabling the U.S. to become a world leader in controlling the pandemic.
 However, when Biden and Harris proudly proclaimed that the economy had rebounded from the medical and economic damage of the pandemic, they failed to recognize the deep emotional, psychological, and economic scars that remained.
 In particular, despite the steep decline in inflation, most working- and middle-class Americans, continue to suffer from the high prices generated by the pandemic.
 Americans rated this issue as by far the most important one facing the country.
 It was probably why two thirds of Americans, including most Democratic supporters, considered that the country was moving in the wrong direction.[3]
 While the pandemic was rarely mentioned during the campaign, it has contributed to a pervasive atmosphere of despondency.
 A pastor commented that “Underneath it all, so much of the rage and angst and animosity, I believe is unprocessed grief from the pandemic.”[4]

 Fourth, while Biden’s economic policies helped control the pandemic and reduce the unemployment and inflation that it produced, they failed to recognize its legacy of low wages and the high cost of living.